 It can be overwhelming when looking into new shoes for strength training.
-We all have different strength training goals, levels of strength, and shoe preferences, which can make the search for new strength training shoes even more tedious.
+We all have different strength training goals, levels of strength, and shoe preferences, which can make searching for new strength training shoes even more tedious.

 Plus, when considering the best shoes for strength training, we have to consider how wide that range can be.
-For example, some lifters prefer the tried and true Converse Chuck Taylor All-Star while others prefer a good stable cross-training shoe.
+For example, some lifters prefer the tried and true Converse Chuck Taylor while others prefer a good stable training shoes.

-- Best Shoes for Strength Training and HIIT
+- Best for Strength Training and HIIT: Nike Free Metcon 5

-- Best Shoes for Strength Training and Conditioning
+- Best for Strength and Conditioning: Adidas Dropset Trainer 2

-- Best Shoes for Strength Training and Running
+- Favorite for Strength Training and Running: On Cloud X 3

 Best Overall Shoes for Strength Training

-When assessing the best overall shoes for strength training, I’m concerned with a shoe’s stability and how its sole interacts with different strength training contexts.
+When assessing the shoes for strength training, I’m concerned with a shoe’s stability and how its sole interacts with different strength training contexts.
+I’m focused on finding which shoe is the best of the best for pure strength workouts.

 Top Pick: STR/KE MVMNT Haze Trainer